open-wc/open-wc/docs/blog/testing-web-components-with-web-test-runner/index.md

 Then, you'll see what we did include:

 - the `demo` directory holds a very simple `index.html` that is served by `@web/dev-server` via the `npm start` command, if you'd like to check out the web component that comes stock with the generator in action
-- the `dist` directory holds the JS output from running `tsc` against our Typescript source, this command is include before almost all other scripts you may choose to run, so you shouldn't ever need to do so directly
+- the `dist` directory holds the JS output from running `tsc` against our Typescript source, this command is included before almost all other scripts you may choose to run, so you shouldn't ever need to do so directly
-- the `src` directory hold our web component which is broken into an `index.js` re-exporting the class definition exported from `TestingComponents.ts` as well as `testing-components.ts` that specifically registers that same class as the `testing-component` custom element name
+- the `src` directory holds our web component which is broken into an `index.js` re-exporting the class definition exported from `TestingComponents.ts` as well as `testing-components.ts` that specifically registers that same class as the `testing-component` custom element name
 - the `test` directory with one test file, `testing-components.test.ts`, that can be run via the `npm test` command

 Don't let me stop you, now.
 I know you want to see for yourself, "will it blend?".
 Give `npm start` a run... you'll get something like: